NorddeutscherRundfunk/aleph/timeliner/README.md

 # 3. Make Entries to a Timeline

-### Add Timeline Events
+### Create Timeline Events basing on a source document

 **Work over following part, when this works as intended**:

-### Create timeline events from preview

 Using Aleph is like googling: Use the search bar to find documents from different collections.
-In the search results display, Aleph
+When clicking on a specific document, e.g. text document, pdf, png, spreadsheet, etc., in the search results, Aleph opens a preview window, where you can find an Add timeline event button.
+For adding an event for that document, choose a timeline to save the event to, followed by a click on the Add timeline button to initiate an input screen.
+There you can add details for the timeline event.
+See 4.
+Fill in the Timeline Event Form

+When you access a document not via the search bar, but in your personal dataset, the document will open in full screen mode.
+This causes Aleph to look slightly different, however, buttons and steps for creating a timeline stays the same as if you'd create a timeline event from a document in the search results.

-Choose an object, e.g. document, spreadsheet, etc., in a dataset, click on expand followed by clicking on "Add timeline event". **(NOTE: THE "ADD TIMELINE EVENT" BUTTON SHOULD ALSO BE VISIBILE WITHOUT EXPANDING.
-THIS NEEDS FIXING.
-EDIT PREVIOUS SENTENCE WHEN FIXED.)** When users have not yet created a timeline or access to a timeline, this button cannot be activated.
+When users have not yet created a timeline or access to a timeline, this button cannot be activated.
+Users have to create or be invited to a dataset containing a timeline first.

+### Create Timeline Events without a Source Document

+Despite not being the desired way of creating timeline events in Aleph, it is possible to create an event without a source document as proof.
+Navigate to a timeline and click on the Add timeline button there.
+This will give you the additional option to add a specific source link, e.g. to a web site, in the input screen.

+# 4. Fill in the Timeline Event Form

-Once you clicked "Add timeline event", a pop-up windows opens where you can make your timeline entry in following these steps:
+Once you clicked "Add timeline event", a pop-up windows opens where you can make your timeline entry using the following fields:

-1. Choose Timeline to add the event to.
-2. Fill in Title and Summary
+1. Add an Event Title and Summary
-3. Choose persons, companies and organisations if applicable.
+2. Choose persons, companies and organisations if applicable.
 This is optional, but might proof useful later, when using Aleph's [entity extraction engine](https://docs.alephdata.org/developers/technical-faq#how-does-aleph-extract-named-entities-from-text).
+3. Add involved persons, companies and organisations.
+4. Add location and country.
+5. Use the toggle switch to choose between single date and a date range when the event has occured.
-4. Pick a date, date range or less accurate time stamp like month and year if you don't know the specific date.
+6. Add single date or date range.
+Aleph can handle dates, but it also works with month and year or just the year, if you don't know the specific date.
+7. Add further information to the source.
+This may be especially useful, when users create a timeline event without a source document.
+8. Add Keywords.
-5. Flag this entry as important if applicable.
+9. Flag this entry as important if applicable.
+10. Save the event

 ### Edit Timeline Events

-Navigate to a timeline containing the event you want to edit, open the timeline and click on the pencil button for the specific event, make desired changes, save changes.
+Navigate to a timeline containing the event you want to edit, open the timeline and click on the pencil button for the specific event, make changes, save changes.

-# 4. Searching for Timeline Events in Aleph
+# 5. Searching for Timeline Events in Aleph

 Since timeline events work as any other document in Aleph they are registered by and diplayed in search queries.

-# ?
-Shortcuts?